-In its September 13, 2022 request for renewal of the TDO, BIS has submitted evidence that Azur continues to operate in violation of the April 7, 2022 TDO and/or the Regulations by operating aircraft subject to the EAR and classified under ECCN 9A991.b on flights into and out of Russia.
-Specifically, BIS's evidence and related investigation indicated that Azur has continued to operate aircraft subject to the EAR, including, but not limited to, flights into and out of Russia from/to Antalya, Turkey, Bodrum, Turkey, and Dalaman, Turkey.
+Since that time, Azur has continued to engage in conduct prohibited by the applicable TDO and Regulations.
+In its March 7, 2023 request for renewal of the TDO, BIS submitted evidence that Azur is operating aircraft subject to the EAR and classified under ECCN 9A991.b, both on flights into and within Russia, in violation of the October 3, 2022 TDO and/or the Regulations.
+Specifically, BIS's evidence and related investigation demonstrates that Azur has continued to operate aircraft subject to the EAR, including, but not limited to, on flights into and out of Russia from/to Hurghada, Egypt, Goa, India, and Phuket, Thailand.
 Information about those flights includes, but is not limited to, the following: